pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/posts/the-right-time-for-grief.md

 +++
-title = 'Right time for grief' subtitle = ''
-summary = 'Wasn&#8217;t there before'
-tags = ['poetry']
-date = 2025-01-22T12:18:51+02:00
-draft = false
+title = 'The Right Time for Grief' subtitle = '' summary = 'One of the poems I had in me.
+There are couple others where this came from, still taking form.' tags = ['poetry'] date = 2025-01-22T12:18:51+02:00 draft = false